| Why do casinos make money?

 In our case.
 Mathematically, this will

 balance out, always.
-You

 can use this system and try to beat the 1